 This breakdown shows how qualifying for BetterHelp financial aid yields just as low per-week cost as any Talkspace plan, even though the most competitive Talkspace plan doesn’t include live therapy sessions.

 |Lowest weekly cost of plan with a weekly live session||$48||$103|

 In addition to the potential for increased privacy, online therapy can add real convenience and value to counseling.
 Pouring over patient reviews for the three therapists within a reasonable driving distance from your home becomes a thing of the past.
 But BetterHelp and Talkspace have some important differences when it comes to usability.

 Getting started with either company is pretty straightforward, but our testers consistently found BetterHelp’s process slightly simpler and more transparent.
 Both companies start you out with a series of questions, including a standard depression screening.

-With BetterHelp, that questionnaire is comprehensive but not painfully long or difficult to fill out.
-Most patients don’t need to worry over the potential for triggers throughout, either.
+With BetterHelp, that questionnaire is comprehensive but not painfully long or difficult to fill out, and most patients won’t need to worry about potentially being triggered by any of the questions.
 You have an opportunity to input several requests regarding your therapist, from their gender to their specialty and even their counseling philosophy.
 One of our testers asked for a Jungian specifically, and while the therapist he got wasn’t a strict Jungian, she was deeply versed in Jung’s approach.